The 10 best Halo games of all time

 Release year: 2021

 Released as part of the 20th anniversary of the Halo series, Halo Infinite is a stunning return to form for Master Chief.
 343 Industries was able to take the promise of Halo: Combat Evolved – the dream of fighting for inches of space across a sprawling hostile alien world – and bring it to life.
-Faced with the difficult task of closing the chapter on Cortana's story arc, and with making the Chief feel relevant again on a new generation of consoles, Halo Infinite is undoubtedly the best this series has been since Bungie handed over the reigns to the franchise to 343.
+Faced with the difficult task of closing the chapter on Cortana's story arc and making the Chief feel relevant again on a new generation of consoles, Halo Infinite is undoubtedly the best this series has been since Bungie handed over the reigns to the franchise to 343.

 3. Halo: Combat Evolved